The main content of this page starts here

 Objectives

-They will be inspired to take on responsibility for the sustainable development in their region and learn to plan, organise and conduct their own activities and campaigns to suit their requirements.
+They will be motivated to assume responsibility for the sustainable development of their regions.
+They will learn to plan, organise and implement their own needs-based activities and campaigns and enhance their leadership skills.

-• creates space for meetings at equivalent level
+• creates space for exchanges and encounters on a level playing field,

 Background

-Countless valuable ideas and project concepts to improve rural-youth work all over the world have been put into practice in the last few decades.
-Since 1962 more than 2,000 participants from almost 150 countries have taken part in the seminars at the House of Bavarian Agriculture Herrsching.
+Countless valuable ideas and project schemes for improving rural youth work and vocational education around the world have been put into practice in recent decades.
+Over 2,000 participants from almost 150 countries have attended the 31 seminars held to date at the House of Bavarian Agriculture in Herrsching am Ammersee.